alphagov/migratorator/README.md

 The Web site collects mappings, pairs of URLs with a redirection or error status.
 A mapping may be annotated with notes, related links and collected using tags.

+# Setup

+Included in db/migratorator_development is bson data for Mongo.
+You can import this into your migratorator_development mongo db by going to migratorator root directory and typing:
+    mongorestore -d migratorator_development ./db/migratorator_development

 # API and Tools

 The mappings are available from the Web site as JSON, allowing tools to be built upon the API: